Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 ✓ Close to the spectacular biosphere of Sian Kaan

 ✓ Great variety of delicious restaurants for every taste and budget.
-In Tulum, you can find a 1 dollar taco on the street as much as a 200 USD meal in a fancy restaurant on the beach.
+In Tulum, you can find a 1-dollar taco on the street as much as a 200 USD meal in a fancy restaurant on the beach.

-✓ Tulum nightlife is more laidback and takes place in small bars in Down Town.
+✓ Tulum nightlife is more laidback and takes place in small bars in Downtown.

-✓ In Tulum, there are many nice beach clubs where you just pay a fee that you can use against your restaurant bill and it will give you access to the beach facilities.
+✓ In Tulum, there are many nice beach clubs where you just pay a fee that you can use against your restaurant bill, and it will give you access to the beach facilities.

-✓ Tulum is close to Sian Ka’an which is a UNESCO Natural site and protected area
+✓ Tulum is close to Sian Ka’an, which is a UNESCO Natural site and protected area

 Tulum distances